 Katie isn’t very good at making friends.

-That’s probably the reason why she has none.
+That’s probably the reason why she has so few.

-Added to which she doesn’t do anything, go anywhere, have any hobbies.
+Added to which she doesn’t really do anything, go anywhere, have any hobbies.

 According to her mother, she should be doing more to help herself and not relying on the pseudo-therapy group which she attends every week to ‘…equip her with social skills for life.’

-And this particular Christmas brings unexpected opportunities to finally discover who she really is and moreover, that what she wanted from her life was within her all along.
+Despite this, Christmas might just bring unexpected opportunities and with them, the chance to finally discover who she really is - and that what she wanted from her life was within her all along.

 Katie: Probably in her 30’s but of an age to match Joy being her mother.
 She is simple, uncomplicated, honest; a woman fighting to be her own woman and not what her mother wants her to be.
 She is passionate, a character yearning to find her place in the world and the opportunity to take it.